yaswanths2002/Advance_EVM_Challenge-4/README.md

+# Advance_EVM_Challenge-4
-# Smart Contract Wallet
+# Creating a Smart Wallet

 This is a simple implementation of a smart contract wallet with basic functionalities.

 This contains functions to get the balance and address and transfer money from one wallet to another wallet

 ## hardhat configuration